janlelis/irbtools/README.md

 This setting is deactivated by default, because of performance issues.

-## Hint: Debundle
+### Hint: Debundle

-If you do not want to add irbtools to your project's Gemfile, you will need a [debundle hack](https://github.com/janlelis/debundle.rb).
+If you do not want to add **Irbtools** to your project's Gemfile, you will need a [debundle hack](https://github.com/janlelis/debundle.rb).
 Put it at the beginning of your `~/.irbrc` file and you are fine (until it breaks).

-## Hint: No ANSI / IRB extension
+### Hint: No ANSI / IRB extension

-You can use irbtools without colors/irb extensions.
+You can use Irbtools without colors/irb extensions.
 To do so, put this into `~/.irbrc`:

 ```ruby
 require 'irbtools/non_fancy'